Melanie Perkins

-Melanie Perkins (born 1987) is an Australian technology entrepreneur and the co-founder and chief executive officer of Canva, an online graphic design platform.
-She previously co-founded Fusion Books, a web-based yearbook publisher.
+Melanie Perkins (born 1987) is an Australian technology entrepreneur.
+She is best known for co-founding Canva, an online graphic design platform, with Cliff Obrecht and Cameron Adams.
+She serves as the company's chief executive officer.
+Perkins previously co-founded Fusion Books, a web-based yearbook publisher.

-In 2023, she ranked 89th in Forbes list of "World's 100 most powerful women" and 92nd in Fortune's list of Most Powerful Women.
+Under Perkins, Canva expanded from an online design tool into a visual communications platform offering workplace and artificial intelligence products.
+She and Obrecht have pledged most of their wealth to philanthropic causes through the Canva Foundation.

 Early life

-Perkins was born in 1987 in Perth, Western Australia, to an Australian-born teacher and a Malaysian engineer of Filipino and Sri Lankan heritage.
+Perkins was born in 1987 in Perth, Western Australia, to an Australian-born mother who worked as a teacher and a Malaysian engineer of Filipino and Sri Lankan heritage.
 She attended Sacred Heart College, a secondary school located in the northern Perth suburb of Sorrento.
 While at high school, Perkins trained seriously in figure skating and started a small business selling handmade scarves.

 After high school, Perkins enrolled at the University of Western Australia, majoring in communications, psychology and commerce.
 At this time, Perkins was also a private tutor for students learning graphic design.
 Perkins has said the slow learning curve of traditional design tools prompted her to explore simpler, web-based alternatives.
 She left university at age 19 to pursue a startup with Cliff Obrecht.